sourceincite/sourceincite.github.io/training.md

     <span id="minutes"></span>
     minutes,
     <span id="seconds"></span>
-    and seconds until the training begins!
+    and seconds until the first training begins!
   </p>
 </div>
--->

 <p class="cn" markdown="1">**Full Stack Web Attack** is *not* an entry-level course.
 It's designed to push you beyond what you thought was possible and set you on the path to develop your own workflow for offensive zero-day web research.</p>
 {% include imageright.html